julienchastang/charts4j/README.txt

 To run the unit tests you will also need junit-[VERSION].jar

-For Maven include this XML snippet in your pom.xml.
+For Maven, include this XML snippet in your pom.xml.

 <dependency>
   <groupId>com.googlecode.charts4j</groupId>